 Some applicants have medical conditions that are so severe that their conditions obviously meet disability standards.
 To quickly identify and help these individuals, Social Security has a list of Compassionate Allowances, or conditions that that will qualify for benefits based on minimal evaluation and official medical records.
 There are also 14 categories of “listed impairments” where SSA will consider specific medical tests and limitations to make a faster disability determination, without the need to consider age, education, or work experience.
 Most types of illnesses, however, can vary from minor to severe.
 This makes defining disability tricky, as it depends on how badly the illness or disease has affected you.

 First, be honest and complete in giving information to Social Security about what is disabling you.
 Many claimants, for instance, fail to mention psychiatric problems to Social Security because they are embarrassed about them.
 Some individuals who were slow learners in school fail to mention this fact to Social Security, even though it can have a good deal to do with whether or not the Social Security disability claim is approved.

 Second, be persistent in appealing, and consider getting help from an advocate.
 Two-thirds of claims are denied at the initial level, and many applicants are approved at higher levels of review.
 A knowledgeable advocate who understands the disability determination process can help.

-In most cases Social Security makes the first decision within four months.
+In most cases Social Security makes the first decision within five to six months.

 For help, go to a lawyer or other person who represents Social Security disability claimants on a regular basis.
 If you need a referral to a lawyer who represents Social Security claimants, call the referral service of the National Organization of Social Security Claimants’ Representatives (NOSSCR) at 1-800-431-2804.